Understand the parameters for calculating mileage expenses

 1. The constant applies when the sum of the distances traveled during the year exceeds the plateau.
 For example, when passing from the first to the second level, the constant of € 824 for a vehicle of 3CV and less is applied to the total distances traveled during the year.

-2. If you want to cross-check the calculation, you must take into account all the mileage expenses as the ‘d’ on the formula corresponds to the total distance traveled during the year by the same vehicle and not on the distance declared on the last mileage expenses.
+2. If you want to cross-check the calculation, you must take into account all the mileages as the ‘d’ on the formula corresponds to the total distance traveled during the year by the same vehicle and not on the distance declared on the last mileage.

 How did we do?